LauraBrogan/Fundamentals-of-Data-Analysis-Tasks-2020/README.md

 ### Summary of Assignment

 This repository contains my Fundamentals of Data Alaysis Assignment 2020.
 It looks at 4 individual tasks.
 Task 1 looks at a python function called counts.
-The second task is a python function that stimulates rolling dice.  task 3 stimulates a coin flip and task for looks at Simpson's Paradox.
+The second task is a python function that stimulates rolling dice.
+Task 3 stimulates a coin flip and task four looks at Simpson's Paradox.

 #### Task 1